 So What Happens in the Real World?

 All of this excessive clamping and hanging tables from forklifts is fun and all, but let’s talk about a real working shop for a moment.
 We have tables in our shop that have been in daily use for a couple of years, and I can’t find a single hole that feels like the edge has been damaged from tooling.
 And we make tables!
 So I guarantee we don’t take as good care of them as our customers!
 Because the guys in the shop figure we can always make another…

 Here are a couple of closeups of random actual holes.

 These are just average holes, on a really well used, scratched up, not particularly well cared for table.
 But they all work great!
 And at the end of the day, we have to step back and remember, that if we lay a level across this table, it’s still EXTREMELY flat by almost anyone’s definition.

 At this point we come full circle.
 Are there instances where a thicker table top could deliver demonstrable benefit?
 Surely there are!
 The problem is that it probably costs more than the value it delivers.

 - Tooling will not benefit from the additional thickness.

 - You probably can’t build anything on a thicker top that you couldn’t on a normal one.

 - Accessories aren’t going to work properly.

-And the last thing to keep in mind is that the guy would would profit handsomely from selling you a thicker table top is the one telling you it probably isn’t worth it.
+And the last thing to keep in mind is that the guy who would would profit handsomely from selling you a thicker table top, is the one telling you it probably isn’t worth it!
 But if you want one, just contact us and we’ll cut it for you any thickness you want!!!
 Guaranteed.